Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Solving PALL on Star Routed Networks

 In this section, we consider the more general \pall problem on star routed networks.
-The messages are allowed to wait in the target vertices (BBUs) to yield more possible assignments.
-Hence, we allow the process time of a route to be greater than twice the weights of the route, but it is bounded by its deadline.
+The datagrams are allowed to wait in the BBUs to yield more possible assignments.
+Hence, we allow the transmission time of a route to be greater than the length of the route, but it must be bounded by its deadline.